-Update June 2020: See #DecolonizePrimatology: A Reading List for suggestions on where primatology has headed since this 2011 summary.
+Update: See #DecolonizePrimatology: A Reading List for suggestions on where primatology has headed since this 2011 summary.
 Also see my 2021 class on primates based on the textbook Anthropology: What does it mean to be human?

 So Many Primates

 I once asked students to write about their most recent anthropology course, explaining what they liked best and what they liked least.
 One student chose “Primates and Primatology” and then for the best part wrote “so many primates.”
 He then wrote the same thing in the worst part: “So many primates.”
 It certainly does sometimes seem like primate species are an ever-proliferating category!

 As Jonathan Marks noted in his humorous blog-post review A first lecture on primate taxonomy, anthropologists and primatologists have documented a much larger variety of primate species than previously imagined.
 In the 1980s there were fewer than 200 primate species documented, but primatology now acknowledges over 400.
 Somewhat ironically–and sadly–this is concurrent with habitat loss and endangerment for many primates.
 As Marks documents in a 2017 follow-up, species designations are bio-political units.

 What is primatology about?